1. Prologue: A New Vision of Nature

 Patrick Geddes

 That was the beginning of Geddes’ career as a town planner for the following thirty years.
-A career which had special theoretical rather than practical relevance for his numerous proposals in India and Palestine, where he will make a city report, a plan for the city and for the University of Jerusalem, and the urban plan for Tel Aviv, the only one which will be realized.
-However, it was especially in India that Geddes found the appropriate milieu to apply his innovative ideas, which were highly appreciated.
-He lived there for a certain period with his wife and son Arthur; he obtained a chair as a professor of Sociology at the University of Calcutta (1920-1923), and, most of all, he was asked for many city surveys and plans from North to South from East to West of the Indian Continent.
+His career had special theoretical relevance, which influenced his numerous proposals in India and Palestine, including a city report, a plan for the city and the University of Jerusalem, and the urban plan for Tel Aviv, the only one that was realized.
+However, India proved to be the ideal environment for Geddes to apply his innovative ideas, which received high appreciation.
+He lived there with his wife and son Arthur for a certain period, during which he held a professorship in Sociology at the University of Calcutta from 1920 to 1923, and was sought after to conduct numerous city surveys and develop plans across the Indian Continent, from north to south and east to west.

 2.4 Cities in Evolution (1915)

-As an architect, I will devote special emphasis on Geddes’ Cities in Evolution – a study on town planning and sociology, apparently, published in 1915 (urban sociology we could probably say today, even if that term is not as inclusive as Geddes intended; at all effects it is a study of Civics according to the universal sense attributed by Geddes to that word).
-The scope of the book is revealed by the author in the preface: it is not a technical treatise for town planners but it wants ‘to emphasise the possibilities of readier and fuller co-operation’ between the different actors involved in studying, planning, and living the urban environment, with the sociopolitical hope to reunite those actors, the inhabitants of towns and cities especially, ‘in constructive citizenship’.[32]
-It is only in the passage from the ‘Paleotechnic Age’ of customs and technologies inherited from the Industrial Revolution to a new, incipient ‘Neotechnic Age’ that such constructive citizenship can be pursued.[33]
-According to Geddes, the territorial stage for the study of cities, intended as the correlation between the physical environment and men’s activities, is not merely local, but ‘regional’, the median territory where local and global instances meet.
+As an architect, I will place special emphasis on Geddes’ Cities in Evolution, a 1915 study that combines town planning and sociology – what we might today call urban sociology, although that term is not as inclusive as Geddes intended; at all effects it is a study of Civics, according to the universal sense attributed by Geddes to that word.
+In the preface, the author outlines the book’s scope, which is not a technical guide for town planners, but rather aims ‘to emphasise the possibilities of readier and fuller co-operation’ among the various stakeholders involved in studying, planning, and living in urban environments, with the sociopolitical goal of uniting these actors, particularly urban inhabitants, ‘in constructive citizenship’.[32]
+Such constructive citizenship can only be pursued during the transition from the ‘Paleotechnic Age‘ of inherited Industrial Revolution customs and technologies to a new, emerging ‘Neotechnic Age‘.[33]
+According to Geddes, the territorial stage for studying cities involves correlating the physical environment with human activities, not just locally, but regionally, where local and global factors intersect.
 This idea of ‘region’ as the meaningful territorial unit where natural and cultural processes meet was developed by the author years before.
 In Cities in Evolution, to better define his idea of city-region, Geddes introduced new terms such as ‘conurbation’ and ‘megalopolis’ (via the attribute ‘megalopolitan’), which later became part of the traditional vocabulary of planners and architects.

-Just like the other writings before this one, the outlook of the book reflects Geddes’ overall understanding of the world in transdisciplinary and holistic terms, thereby showing how different studies and disciplines (geography, biology, ecology, anthropology, sociology, arts, planning, architecture, etc.) may relate to explain how a superior, organic reality – that of the city-region – emerges from different dynamics.[34]
+Similar to previous writings, this book’s outlook reflects Geddes’ comprehensive and holistic understanding of the world, demonstrating how various studies and disciplines, such as geography, biology, ecology, anthropology, sociology, arts, planning, and architecture, intersect to explain the emergence of a superior, organic reality – the city-region – from diverse dynamics.[34]

-The ‘synoptic’ vision he had of phenomena allowed him to assess one of the crucial problems of modern cities, unveiling a fundamental sociopolitical message behind his proposals: the question of housing.
-If the ‘Paleotechnic Age’ of the Industrial Revolution produced slums,[38] the incipient ‘Neotechnic Age’ would have produced corrections and positive effects on housing politics (on a technical side, Geddes’ usual reference for the betterment of housing conditions was the Garden Cities Movement initiated by Ebenezer Howard and realized by Raymond Unwin).
-To do that an important shift of values and procedures was needed: the passage from the ideal of ‘money wages’, which is the energy-and-environment dissipating product of the ‘Paleotechnic Age’, to the ideal of ‘vital budget’ or ‘family budget’, which conserves energy and organize the environment ‘towards the maintenance and evolution of life, social and individual’;[39] in this way the organic health and well-being of citizens and the environment could be pursued.
+His ‘synoptic’ vision of phenomena enabled him to identify one of the key problems of modern cities, revealing a fundamental sociopolitical message behind his proposals: the issue of housing.
+If the ‘Paleotechnic Age’ of the Industrial Revolution produced slums,[38] the incipient ‘Neotechnic Age’ could produce corrections and positive effects on housing politics (on a technical side, Geddes’ usual reference for the betterment of housing conditions was the Garden Cities Movement initiated by Ebenezer Howard and realized by Raymond Unwin).
+A crucial shift in values and procedures was necessary: transitioning from the ideal of ‘money wages’, a product of the energy-wasting ‘Paleotechnic Age’, to the ideal of a ‘vital budget’ or ‘family budget’, which conserves energy and organizes the environment ‘towards the maintenance and evolution of life, social and individual.’[39]
+In this way the organic health and well-being of citizens and the environment could be pursued.

-Again, with his usual capacity to widen horizons, it is Geddes himself to remind us that housing, even if an issue ‘of central importance…is but part of that general progress which it is our essential theme to insist upon — from the present predominantly paleotechnic civilisation – variously compounded in each place and phase of mechanical, militaristic, and monetary factors — towards a higher neotechnic phase, characterised by finer industries and arts, by geotechnic and hygienic endeavour, by rustic and urban improvement; and all involved with a corresponding rise of social and individual ideals and practice accordingly.’[40]
+Once again, Geddes reminds us with his characteristic ability to broaden our perspectives that housing, although an issue ‘of central importance…is but part of that general progress which it is our essential theme to insist upon — from the present predominantly paleotechnic civilisation – variously compounded in each place and phase of mechanical, militaristic, and monetary factors — towards a higher neotechnic phase, characterised by finer industries and arts, by geotechnic and hygienic endeavour, by rustic and urban improvement; and all involved with a corresponding rise of social and individual ideals and practice accordingly.’[40]

-Then, how to get the necessary changes of values for better cities and places, or Eutopias?
+Then, How can we achieve the necessary changes in values to create better cities, places, or Eutopias?
 This, according to Geddes, can only happen through education: education for citizens and education for town planners.
-Then, the last chapters of Cities in Evolution are dedicated to the educative resources needed for both citizens and planners: Civic Exhibitions on the one hand, Civic Surveys, on the other.
+Therefore, the final chapters of Cities in Evolution focus on the educational resources required for both citizens and planners, including Civic Exhibitions and Civic Surveys.
 As usual for Geddes, two complementary aspects.

-Civic Exhibitions integrated classical models of presentation of cities and newly acquired data from social economy and welfare (statistical data) with the main intent to promote civic sense and social well-being; those exhibitions concerning the study of cities brought together different geographical, historical, anthropological, social, statistical, demographic and architectural perspectives integrated into a new synthesis which Geddes understood and promoted as ‘Civics’.[41]
-Concerning this integrated approach to the new Science of Civics Geddes presented his personal experience:the report for The Civic Survey of Edinburgh, prepared in 1910, which became part of the Town Planning Exhibition of London (1910), and of the 1913 Cities and Town Planning Exhibition in Ghent, among exhibitions in other cities, for which he also prepared an ad hoc City Section to show the adaptability of his method to always different local realities.
+Civic Exhibitions combined classical models of presentation of cities and newly acquired data from social economy and welfare (statistical data) with the aim to promote civic sense and social well-being; by integrating geographical, historical, anthropological, social, statistical, demographic, and architectural perspectives, these exhibitions studying cities promoted a new synthesis, which Geddes understood and promoted as ‘Civics’.[41]
+Regarding his integrated approach to the new Science of Civics, Geddes drew on his personal experience, including the 1910 report for The Civic Survey of Edinburgh, which was featured in the Town Planning Exhibition of London, in the same year, and the 1913 Cities and Town Planning Exhibition in Ghent, as well as other cities, where he also showcased an ad hoc City Section to demonstrate the adaptability of his method to diverse local contexts.

 Each place has a true personality; and with this shows some unique elements — a personality too much asleep it may be, but which it is the task of the planner, as master-artist, to awaken.[42]